 Why Pongola is the tigerfish experience for all flyfishers

-We’ve had a healthy mix of good and ‘not-so-good’ weather as well as a diverse range of anglers at Lake Jozini so far this season.
+We had a healthy mix of good and ‘not-so-good’ weather during the early part of the 2021 season, as well as a diverse range of anglers at Lake Jozini.
 What it has made us realize, again, is that Pongola is the ultimate tigerfish destination for all types of fly anglers.
 Here’s why:

 NO PASSPORT REQUIRED